fugudesign/wplease/README.md

 - The `.gitattributes` file.
 - The `.editorconfig` file.

+#### Warning

+Since version 1.0.10, the wpleasefile.js became wpleasefile.json.
+Please run the init script to generate the new file, then update your config.

 ### Customize your Wordpress config

 Then edit the `wpleasefile.json` to customize your Wordpress install.